tc39/notes/es9/2018-05/may-22.md

 - [proposal](https://domenic.github.io/proposal-function-prototype-tostring-censorship/)

 DD: The desirability to censor Function.p.toString, solves encapsulability and leakage.
 Encapsulation leakage is mainly for library authors.
 For library authors a pragma is better.
 For app authors, an out-of-band (like a header) is better.
 We're now changing this to discuss only the pragma.
-Everything that the pragma applies to gets censored, their toString gets “[native code]”.
+Everything that the pragma applies to gets censored, their toString gets "[native code]".
 Every place that saves the source text checks if it's censored.
-It's very analogous to “use strict”.
+It's very analogous to "use strict".
 We have full spec text for this.
 Looking for Stage 2.

 MM: Want to check: you can put the directive at the top of a function or at the top of a module/script.